Loose and vine tomatoes

 This maintenance-friendly trolley is ideally suited for service and maintenance because many important components are housed under one single cover plate.

 The Benomic AGV is fitted with the familiar differential and drive motor, with which Berg Hortimotive now has years of good experience.
+Using a differential distributes the motor power optimally over both drive wheels.
+It is also highly efficient.

 |Trolley length [cm]||267|